Prodan (dye)

 In proteins, Prodan and Badan are quenched by non-covalent bonding with tryptophan and the oxidation of it by excited Prodan/Badan.

 Absorption of Prodan lies in the UV range (361 nm in methanol), but two-photon excitation techniques have been successfully applied.
 Fluorescence wavelength is highly sensitive to the polarity of the environment.
-For example, the emission wavelength shifts from 380 nm in cyclohexane to 450 nm in DMFA to 498 nm in methanol to 520 nm in water.
+For example, the emission wavelength shifts from 380 nm in cyclohexane to 450 nm in N,N-dimethylformamide to 498 nm in methanol to 520 nm in water.
 Cyclic voltammetry shows a reversible reduction peak at —1.85 V in acetonitrile and a quasi-reversible one at —0.88 in aqueous buffer (pH 7.3) (vs. NHE).
 Contrariwise, excited-state reduction potential is +1.6 V in the acetonitrile and +0.6 V in water (vs. NHE).
 Photostability of Prodan and Laurdan in low-polaritry environments is limited due to undergoing an intersystem crossing in the excited state, with subsequent reactions with triplet oxygen (this also diminishes its quantum yield, which is 0.95 in ethanol but only 0.03 in cyclohexane).